Executive summary

 Keys are rotated automatically at the following boundaries:

-- Session start — New DTLS handshake generates fresh keys for every connection
+- Session start.
+A new DTLS handshake generates fresh keys for every connection.

 Remio deliberately avoids traditional username/password authentication.
 Instead, we use a PIN-based device pairing model that eliminates the most common attack vectors in remote desktop software.